Gibraltar Falls: Gibraltar Falls / Woods Reserve Area

 The falls is part of the Gilbralter Falls / Woods Reserve Area that is listed on the Register of the National Estate and the ACT National Heritage of Australia list.
 It is about 170ha in area and is located about 12 km West North-west of Tharwa.

 Incidents

-In 2023 a 19-year-old died after falling off the cliffs and into the water.
+In 2023 a 19-year-old swimmer died after falling off the cliffs and into the water.

 Six days later, another fatal accident occurred resulting in the death of a 22-year-old man.